MetaSys-LISBP/KinetX/README.md

 **Results**

 The folder res is created in the data subdirectory containing all the experiments, and results are stored in the file 'results.txt':

-PeakName	name of the signal
+- PeakName:	name of the signal

-PeakID	ID of the peak in TopSpin
+- PeakID:	ID of the peak in TopSpin

-Slice	slice of the spectrum (increment in F2)
+- Slice:	slice of the spectrum (increment in F2)

-F1	F1 chemical shift (ppm)
+- F1:	F1 chemical shift (ppm)

-dwF1	difference of chemical shifts in F1 compared to the reference spectrum, which is the first expno (ppm) Intensity	peak intensity resF1	FWHM in F1 dimension (ppm)
+- dwF1:	difference of chemical shifts in F1 compared to the reference spectrum, which is the first expno (ppm)

+- Intensity:	peak intensity

+- resF1:	FWHM in F1 dimension (ppm)

 Error messages are explicit.
 After correcting the problem, rerun KinetX.